Vietnam.vn - Nền tảng quảng bá Việt Nam

 Sports culture is more popular

-Schools in the North have organized more formal sports activities and have received more government investment over the past decade.
+Schools in the North have organized more systematic sports activities and have received more government investment in the past decade.

 For example, Shandong province has the strongest youth basketball training system in China, accounting for the majority of the national team.